 - Location of the file on the file system

--i option to view the file inode number.
-The inode number of the file will be shown in the first field of the output.
+-i option to view the inode number of the file, which can be found in the first field of the output.

 # ls -li 2daygeek.txt 1740436 -rw-r--r-- 1 daygeek daygeek 211 Feb 10 08:03 2daygeek.txt

 Normally, we use a file name or other parameters to find a file, but this can be done using the inode number as well.
 Use the following format to search a file using its inode number.